X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: Introduction

-The basic idea in our proposal follows from the fact that antimatter AQNs will hit the Earth at a low rate.
+The basic idea in our proposal follows from the fact that antimatter AQNs hit the Earth at a low rate.
 These AQNs will lose some of their mass from annihilation, and they will also lose some momentum ~\citep{Lawson:2019cvy}.
 The nuggets are not completely destroyed.
 At the moment of their exit, they are very hot objects as a result of friction and annihilation events occurring in the Earth's deep underground layers.
-At the exit point, their temperature can be as high as $T_0\sim$ 200-500 keV (this is discussed in Section \ref{sec:model_built}).
+At the exit point, their temperature can be as high as $T_0\sim$ 200 keV (this is discussed in Section \ref{sec:model_built}).
 The AQNs slowly cool down while they continue their trajectory away from the Earth's surface and emit radiation.
 At this stage, the AQNs continue to lose their accumulated heat and slowly decrease their internal temperature.
 On average, when AQNs reach distances of the order $r\gtrsim 8 R_{\oplus}$, their temperature remains very high, $T\gg 10~ {\rm keV}$.
 The XMM-\textit{Newton} operates precisely at such distance and can easily observe these X-rays emitted by AQNs.
 AQNs represent the dominant form of dark matter in this model, and the velocities of AQNs hitting the Earth are different for different seasons.
 We call this the annual modulation of the dark matter wind (see footnote \ref{season} for a comment on this terminology).
 As a result, the flux of AQNs that leave the Earth also depends on seasons, which consequently leads to a seasonal varying X-ray background.
-The objective of our current work is to calculate if the model is consistent with the observations by \cite{Fraser:2014wja}.
-We will show that the amplitude of the seasonal variations, which is on the level of 20-25\%, and the energy spectrum are both consistent with \cite{Fraser:2014wja}.
+Ideally, our model should match the observed seasonal variation shown in Fig.~\ref{fig:XMMFig14a}.
+This can only be done with the knowledge of the telescope orientation and position changes as a function of seasons, information we do not have.
+For this reason, a precise comparison with observations cannot be done at this time\footnote{ There are subtle points here related to XMM-\textit{Newton}'s position and its view angle as it orbits the Earth.
+This complication does not allow an immediate interpretation of the data in terms of the conventional annual modulation, which is normally attributed to dark matter wind with its maximum on June 1 and minimum on Dec 1.
+See the original paper by \cite{Freese:1987wu} and review \cite{Freese:2013} for more information.
+The maximum and minimum values will obviously get shifted as a function of the satellite's position with respect to the Earth's surface.
+We will make a few comments on these complications later in the text.}, and future observations are required to calculate a precise X ray seasonal variation consistent with the telescope orientations and positions changes over time.
+However, we will show that our model can reproduce the amplitude of the seasonal variations, which is on the level of 20-25\% (see Fig.~\ref{fig:XMMFig14a}), and the energy spectrum measured in \cite{Fraser:2014wja}.